 If you battle to set money aside, try to tie your savings to a real-time purchase.
 Do you buy a take-away coffee every day?
 Or perhaps you purchase a ready-made meal for lunch at the office?
 Instead of doing so, bring your own from home.
 Then pay the amount you’ve saved over the course of the week into your travel savings account.

 Try the 52-week savings challenge!
 Essentially, you put away a certain amount of money each week.
 This increases incrementally over the 52 weeks.
 Before you know it, you have a big wad of cash!
 The key is to make it a challenge for yourself.

 Keep your eyes open and your ear to the ground.
-If you’re travelling on a budget, early bird deals and last minute offers are your friend!
+If you’re travelling on a budget, last-minute offers are your friend!
 These days, most travel agencies offer special deals on Black Friday as well.
 The key is to be aware of what you need (e.g. flights) and then keep your eyes open for those exclusive offers.

 Share your travel plans with friends and family.
 You could request that they contribute to your travel fund in lieu of birthday- and holiday gifts.
 Or they could help in some other way.
 E.g. someone can take you to the airport and fetch you when you get back.
 Even small savings on things like transport add up.